 ONE: No poverty.
 380 million women and girls are living on less than $1.90, and by 2030, if nothing changes, this number will increase.
 While there was an improvement, COVID-19 slowed progress on this SDG, as it rose 9% in 2020.

 TWO: Zero hunger.
 In 2021, almost one-third of women worldwide experienced severe or moderate food insecurity, with food prices continuing to rise.

 THREE: Good Health and well-being.
 A leading cause of death and disability for women is unsafe abortion, with over 1.2 billion women and girls living in countries with restrictions on accessing safe abortion, and 102 million live in places where it is illegal.

 FOUR: Quality education.
-Wars, natural disasters and discrimination keep girls out of schools.
-54% of girls not in formal education living in crisis affected nations.
+Wars, natural disasters, and discrimination keep girls out of school.
+54% of girls not in formal education live in crisis-affected nations.

 FIVE: Gender Equality.
 More than one in ten women and girls experienced intimate partner abuse in the previous year.
-On a positive not, in 2021, 4,475 communities made public declarations to end female genital mutilation.
+On a positive note, in 2021, 4,475 communities made public declarations to end female genital mutilation.
 COVID-19 and regressive actions on women’s sexual and reproductive rights are affecting progress.
-One woman or girl is killed by a family member every 11 minutes, and one quarter of women reported more household conflicts since the pandemic began.
+One woman or girl is killed by a family member every 11 minutes, and one-quarter of women reported more household conflicts since the pandemic began.

 SIX: Clean water and Sanitation.
 Yearly, over 800,000 women and girls die from a lack of access to clean water.